MicrosoftDocs/memdocs/memdocs/intune/user-help/you-need-to-enable-uac-windows.md

 1. Go to **Start** and open **Control Panel**.
 2. Select **System and Security**.
 3. Under **Security and Maintenance**, select **Change User Account Control settings**.
-3. Move the the slider to one of the following levels:
+3. Move the slider to one of the following levels:
    * **Notify me when apps try to make changes to my computer**
    * **Always notify**
 4. Select **OK** to save your changes.